Gun control after the Sandy Hook Elementary School shooting: Maryland

 Late on April 4, 2013, the Maryland General Assembly passed Governor Martin O'Malley's gun control bill, the Firearm Safety Act of 2013.
 It bans the purchase of 45 types of assault weapons and limits gun magazines to 10 rounds.
 It requires handgun licensing and fingerprinting for new gun owners, and bans those who have been involuntarily committed to a mental health facility from buying a gun.

+On November 21, 2023, a three-judge panel in the Fourth Circuit voted 2–1 to strike down the handgun licensing requirement, in light of a 2022 Supreme Court decision broadening the interpretation of the Second Amendment.